 As summer approaches and travel frequency increases, it’s important to recognize the impact that a multi-hour flight, train ride, or car trip can have on the spine—especially for patients with pre-existing injuries or conditions.

-Each travel method poses different challenges the spine, but a patient’s main objective should be to systematically change the load on the spine through movement.
+Each travel method poses different challenges for the spine, but a patient’s main objective should be to systematically change the load on the spine through movement.
 The movement might simply be standing up and walking around or, more specifically, performing a set of exercises as prescribed by your chiropractor or physical therapist.

 The biggest challenge imposed by most travel methods is limited space, which restricts your ability to change positions, allow fatigued postural muscles to recover, and decrease load on the spine.